 To filter using the first five scope filters, enter a regular expression in the appropriate text area, and then click on either the Constrain or Exclude button following the text area.
 Constrain filters elements so that only those that match the regular expression in the appropriate field are displayed in the query results area.
-Exclude filters elements so that elements that match the regular expression in the appropriate field are not displayed in the query results.
+Exclude filters elements so that elements that match the regular expression in the appropriate field are displayed.
 For example, if you enter jello.c in the File scope filter and click the Constrain button, the Static Analyzer displays only elements found in the file jello.c.